lynnswap/PDToastKit/README.md

 ## Features

 - Present toasts from the top or bottom edge
  - Success, warning, error and thanks styles
+ - Create custom toast types in extensions
 - Optional additional message and thumbnail
 - Automatic dismissal after a short duration